takatoh/Petrarca/README.md

 All ranges of registration groups and registrants are supported.
 Those depends on 'RangeMessage.xml' file, downloaded from [International ISBN Agency](https://www.isbn-international.org/range_file_generation).

-NOTE: Updated range files to latest version on August 12, 2022.
+NOTE: Updated range files to latest version on September 11, 2022.

 ## Installation